pavel-demin/red-pitaya-notes/sdr-transceiver-hpsdr.md

 The first three arguments are for the receivers (RX1, RX2, RX3), where 1 corresponds to IN1 and 2 corresponds to IN2.

-The last two arguments are for the outputs (OUT1 and OUT2), where 1 corresponds to the TX signal and 2 corresponds to the envelope signal.
+The last two arguments are for the outputs (OUT1, OUT2), where 1 corresponds to the TX signal and 2 corresponds to the envelope signal.

 For example, to send the TX signal to OUT2, the corresponding line in [start.sh](https://github.com/pavel-demin/red-pitaya-notes/blob/master/projects/sdr_transceiver_hpsdr/app/start.sh#L9) should be edited and the last argument should be set to 1:
 ```